Plants with edible roots

-Underground parts of some plants – roots (especially the storage ones), rhizome, tubers or bulbs are rich in vitamins and other nutrients, like starch and can therefore be a valuable source of natural food.
-Eating raw tubers, The bulbs or roots of many food plants can cause a variety of ailments, therefore it is safer to cook them before eating.
-Roots should be scraped, and then boil it, then they can be baked.
-The peel of many roots contains a lot of vitamins.
-Because, as long as it can be eaten, the root should not be peeled too carefully.
-There are, however, roots, such as, for example, comfrey, which must be peeled, to remove harmful substances contained in the skin and directly under it.
+Underground parts of some plants – roots (Especially the granary), rhizomes, Tubers or onions are rich in vitamins and other nutrients, like starch and therefore they can be a valuable source of natural food.
+Eating raw tubers, bulbs or roots of many edible plants can cause various ailments, Therefore, it is safer to cook them before leaning.
+Korzonki should be scraped, and then cook, then you can bake them.
+The skin of many roots contains a lot of vitamins.
+This is why, As long as you can eat it, Do not peel the root too thoroughly.
+However, there are roots, such as, for example, comfrey, which must be peeled, To remove harmful substances contained in the skin and directly below it.

-To be able to state, whether a given root or bulb is eatable, you have to recognize the plant, from which it grows.
+To be able to find out, whether a given root or onion is suitable for eating, You need to recognize the plant, from which it grows.
 Plants found in different regions often look similar.
-Therefore, never judge by the appearance of the root alone, bulbs or tubers about it, are they edible.
-Suffice it to say, that the bulb of the deadly zygadenus is very similar to the ordinary, the onion we know so well.
-Most of the bulbs, roots or tubers of edible plants must be boiled for a long time before eating.
+Therefore, never just on the basis of the appearance of the root, bulbs or tubers about it, are they edible.
+Suffice to say, that the onion of the deadly poisonous zygadenus is very similar to the usual, onion we know so well.
+Most of the bulbs, roots or tubers of edible plants must be cooked for a long time before eating.

-Water lilies, otherwise, water lily (Nymphaea).
-Various species of water lilies are found in the subtropics and temperate zones almost all over the world.
-Seeds, the rhizomes and stems of some water lilies are edible.
-Some of them have healing properties, so if eaten uncontrollably, it may turn out to be poisonous.
-Water lilies have large flowers of various colors and are floating, disc-shaped leaves.
+Water lilies, mushrooming (Nymphaea).
+Various species of water lily occur in the subtropical and moderate zone almost all over the world.
+Seeds, The rhizomes and stems of some water lilies are edible.
+Some of them have healing properties, So eaten in an uncontrollable way can be poisonous.
+Water lilies have large flowers of different colors and floating, Shield leaves.

 Salsefia (Tragopogon).

-A plant of the genus kozibród, widespread in Eurasia and North Africa.
-It grows in arid areas in the Mediterranean area.
-Usually it achieves 60-90 cm in height.
-Its oblong leaves and storage root are edible.
+A plant of the genus Kozibród, widespread in Eurasia and northern Africa.
+Grows in dry areas in the Mediterranean area.
+Usually achieves 60-90 cm in height.
+Its longitudinal leaves and granary root are edible.

 Caltrop (sunroof)

-This plant lives in freshwater bodies all over Europe and Asia.
-Its hard seeds are also edible – raw or baked.
+This plant lives in freshwater waters throughout Europe and Asia.
+Her hard seeds are also edible – raw or baked.

 Water arrow (Sagittaria)

-It occurs in shallow inland waters.
-Reaches a meter in height; triangular sagittal leaves, small flowers, about three petals.
-Its rhizomes can be eaten even raw, but they taste better when cooked.
+Occurs in shallow inland waters.
+Reaches a meter of height; triangular leaves, Small flowers, three petals.
+Her rhizomes are suitable for eating even raw, but they taste better after cooking.

-It can grow tall 1,3 m.
-It is found in the coastal zone of freshwater waters, usually standing.
-Calamus rhizome secreting essential oils is suitable for food.
-Before eating it, you need to cut it into slices and cook it for as long, until it becomes a syrup.
+Can reach height 1,3 m.
+It is found in a coastal freshwater zone, usually standing.
+Tatrarack rhizome secreting essential oils is suitable for food.
+Before consumption, you have to chop it into slices and cook for so long, Until the syrup is done.

 Peanut (Arachis)

-Seeds, that is, peanuts are not real nuts at all, but pods ripening underground, attached to the stem.
-The plant itself is small and bushy, it has feathery leaves and yellow flowers.
+Seeds, So peanuts are not real nuts at all, but ripening underground pods, attached to the stem.
+The plant itself is small and bushy, Has feverish leaves and yellow flowers.

-Dandelion, popularly known as a dandelion (Taraxacum), has edible roots.
-From his roasted roots, just like cyprus (Cyperus) and a few other plants, you can prepare an infusion as a coffee substitute.
-Rhizomes or roots of other plants, such as marshland (Calla), can be rubbed into a fine powder and used like flour.
-Raw or cooked, you can eat sunflower rhizomes wild in North America.
+Dandelion, Popularly called milk (Taraxacum), has edible roots.
+From his roasted roots, Just like Cibory (Cyperus) and several other plants, You can prepare an infusion that is a substitute for coffee.
+Rhizomes or roots of other plants, such as Black Black (Calla), You can be a small powder and use like flour.
+You can eat wild sunflower rhizomes growing in North America for raw or cooked.